ShadowRadiance/advent-of-code-2021/2023-go/main/instructions/day16.md

 ```

 Find the initial beam configuration that energizes the largest number of tiles; **how many tiles are energized in that configuration?**

+Your puzzle answer was 7313.

+Both parts of this puzzle are complete!
+They provide two gold stars: **